 - Prestige Flag Mfg.
 Co., Inc. v.
 Par Aide Products Co., No. 14-cv-2711 (SD Cal).
 Represented Prestige in an action for design patent and trade dress infringement, and state and federal unfair competition.

 - Prestige Flag Mfg.
 Co., Inc. v.
 Standard Golf Co. et al., No. 14-cv-1574 (SD Cal).
 Represented Prestige in an action for design patent infringement.

 - Abdou v.
 Alphatec Spine, Inc., No. 3:12-cv-1804 (SD Cal).
 Represented Alphatec Spine in a patent infringement action.

 - LendingTree, LLC v.
 Zillow, Inc. et al., No. 3:10-cv-439 (WD NC).
-Represented LendingTree in an antitrust and patent infringement action.
+Represented LendingTree in a lawsuit and six-week jury trial involving antitrust and patent infringement claims.

-Inter Partes Review
+Representative Inter Partes Review Matters:

-IP and Other Litigation:
+Representative IP and Other Litigation Matters: